eldstal/touchless-xm/README.md

 ### 🟡 Sony WH1000-XM3 (Probably compatible)
 The XM3 touch board and battery connector appear to be electrically identical to XM4, so the PCB should be compatible.
 A different case design may be needed.

+Insert your cable all the way at the top of the connector (there will be two unused pins at the bottom).
+Follow the lines in the silkscreen for guidance.

 ### 🟢 Sony WH1000-XM4 (Compatible)
 The project is designed for these, so these will be the ones primarily tested.
 The OEM touch board has a flat cable which Touchlæss is designed to reuse.

+Insert your cable all the way at the top of the connector (there will be two unused pins at the bottom).
+Follow the lines in the silkscreen for guidance.

 The battery uses a 2-pin JST ZH series connector.
 There is no vertical space inside the case for a matching connector on the board, so I've resorted to soldering a Y-connector onto the Touchlæss pcb.
 Separate from the PCB BOM, you'll need one male and one female JST ZH-2 connector and some red/black cables.

 ### 🟡 Sony WH1000-XM5 (Possibly compatible)
 Experimental support is included in the initial board design, but I **do not** own a pair of XM5 and cannot test them.
-The XM5 connector is entirely based on reverse-engineering of photos, so I may have made a mistake!
+The XM5 pinout is entirely based on reverse-engineering of photos, so I may have made a mistake!
 The Touchless board shouldn't be able to do any damage to the headphones.
 If you have a pair of XM5s and would like to help me test the compatibility, feel free to reach out!

-At a minimum, the XM5 has a different connector (24-pin FPC instead of 22-pin FFC), and the OEM design doesn't include a loose cable for us to reuse.
+At a minimum, the XM5 OEM design doesn't include a loose cable for us to reuse.
 You will need a suitable flat cable, which is 24-pin FFC with 0.5mm pitch and same-side connectors.
 [This Würth 687624050002](https://eu.mouser.com/ProductDetail/Wurth-Elektronik/687624050002?qs=P%2FTEqz%252BQfndQFFKLalvVUA%3D%3D) should work, but may not be the proper length.

 The battery connector for XM5 is also different, a 3-pin of unknown design.
 If you have more information about this, let me know!